msaltnet/msaltnet/README.md

 ---

-# Hello, I'm msalt 👋
+# Hello, I'm massogum 👋

 I build software on this small blue planet and share what I learn along the way.
 I currently work on AI Transformation (AX) and software engineering at Samsung Electronics.